6 B2B SEO Case Study Insights from Real Brands

 Find out who your top competitors are by putting your seed words into Google search and working your way through the top results.

-In this step, you’ll take your extensive list of potential keywords and work to find out which ones are the most relevant and useful.
-To find the best keywords for your business you can compare keywords based on: search volume, trends, cost per click, keyword difficulty, and competition.
+In this step, youâll take your extensive list of potential keywords and work to find out which ones are the most relevant and useful.
+To find the best keywords for your business you should make sure that the user intent is right and that these keywords are relevant to your ICP.
+From there, you can compare and sort the keywords based on: search volume, trends, cost per click, and keyword difficulty.

-In this step, you’ll work to choose the keywords from your list that rank the highest in order to increase traffic to your site.
+In this step, youâll work to classify the keywords from your list in terms of their search intent in order to better target your audience.

-Search intent is an important element in the algorithm process.
-Search intent is compared against user searches to attempt to understand the intent behind the question.
-Understanding search intentâthe reason behind the queryâhelps you understand how Google is categorizing your content and guides you on the type of content you should be delivering.
+Understanding the reason behind the query helps you understand how Google is categorizing your content based on what the users are expecting to find and guides you on the type of content you should be delivering.

 User search intent can be divided into four different types:

-âThere is “the one” most important thing, which is: Analyze the search intent!
-Always keep in mind what the user is looking for when theyâre searching something.
-Ask yourself: “What is it that the user expects from the search results?”
-If you can’t satisfy the search intent with your offer/product/site, it just doesnât make sense to try ranking for it.â
+There is âthe oneâ most important thing, which is: Analyze the search intent!
+Always keep in mind what the user is looking for when theyâre searching for something.
+Ask yourself: âWhat is it that the user expects from the search results?â If you canât satisfy the search intent with your offer/product/site, it just doesnât make sense to try ranking for it.

 After you have grouped all of your selected keywords by search intent, the next step is to build a list of topics for respective keywords based on each different search intent.